DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 - include a search that allows for school name, postcode or URN
 - if we decide to pursue collect dates, we will also need to collect the year the placement started
 - give our users’ confidence by adding a location name, URN and postcode on the confirmation page
 - there is no list of locations for EY placements in DTTP.
-Instead we need to collect the setting’s names (nursery, childminder, children's centre), postcode and potentially URNs as free text fields
+Instead we need to collect the setting’s names (nursery, childminder, children’s centre), postcode and potentially URNs as free text fields

 ## Concerns with collecting placement details